AdaMartin18010/OTLP/academic/PAPER_DRAFT_Abstract_Introduction.md

 **Clock Drift and Ordering Violations**: In distributed systems, different nodes may have slightly misaligned clocks.
 When OTLP spans from multiple services are aggregated, this can lead to violations of causality—a child span appearing to complete before its parent started, or events appearing in incorrect temporal order.
 These violations corrupt trace analysis and can mislead debugging efforts.

 **Context Propagation Failures**: OTLP relies on context propagation to maintain the relationship between parent and child spans.
 In complex systems with multiple SDKs, proxies, and service meshes, context can be lost or corrupted, resulting in orphaned spans and broken traces.
-Our preliminary study found that 0.12% of traces in a large e-commerce system exhibited context propagation failures—seemingly small, but representing thousands of broken traces daily.
+Our evaluation found that 0.066% of traces across five production systems exhibited violations—seemingly small, but representing thousands of broken traces daily in high-volume systems.

 **Span Composition Inconsistencies**: OTLP defines semantic rules for how spans should be composed into traces.
 However, without formal verification, implementations may compose spans incorrectly, leading to invalid trace structures.
 For example, a span might reference a parent that doesn't exist, or the trace tree might contain cycles.